 Hobsbawm (1959, 2; italics original) makes an important political theoretic contribution by labeling them “pre-political” and specifying what it means to do so.
 This concept, which Walker cites explicitly, serves neither to denigrate the “mob and its riots” nor to dismiss them as politically insignificant (Hobsbawm 1959, 110).
 Instead, it offers a precise category for “social protest”—expressions of popular unrest where there is “no question of overthrowing the government or established order, of putting forward new solutions, or even of seeking redress of grievances by political action” so as to assess its significance to democratic struggle.
-The “crowd” (Rudé) and the “mob” (Hobsbawm) is not organized, as workers would be by the labor movement, and its participants lack an explicit ideology or “specific language in which to express their aspirations about the world” (Hobsbawm 1959, 3).
+The “crowd” (Rudé) and the “mob” (Hobsbawm) is not organized, as workers would be by the labor movement.
+Its participants lack an explicit ideology or “specific language in which to express their aspirations about the world” (Hobsbawm 1959, 3).
 That would come later as the revolutionary “ideas of the ‘rights of man’ and ‘popular sovereignty’…gripped the popular imagination” in 1789 (Rudé 1964, 234).
-The food riots that repeatedly erupted earlier in the 18th century were a pressure tactic (Rudé 1964, 71) that, in a context of feudal expectations, “kept rulers ready to control princes and to distribute work or largesses” (Hobsbawm 1959, 116).
-This conflict system changed with the democratic revolutions and the institutionalization of the industrial working class “whose very being is organization and lasting solidarity, as that of the classical ‘mob’ is the intermittent and short ‘riot’” (Hobsbawm 1959, 124).
+Food riots erupted repeatedly in the early 18th century as a pressure tactic (Rudé 1964, 71) one that played into feudal expectations to keep “rulers ready to control princes and to distribute work or largesses” (Hobsbawm 1959, 116).
+Hobsbawm describes the dynamics of popular action changing with the democratic revolutions, which brought about new expectations, inaugurated what Schattschneider would have termed a new “conflict system”, and eventually saw the institutionalization of the industrial working class and a style of protest that is nearly opposite to that of the mob.
+Hobsbawm characterizes Its “very being [as] organization and lasting solidarity, [where]as that of the classical ‘mob’ is the intermittent and short ‘riot’” (1959, 124).

 Primitive rebels did not stand for (or against) anything.
 They did not aim for much beyond “limited or short-range objectives”; they did not have to in order to have significance for democratic struggle (Hobsbawm 1959, 122).
 Rudé cautions that we will miss their import if we assess them by instrumental measures.
 He weaves them into a narrative of progress that begins with protest and ends in organized action that achieves greater popular empowerment.
 In Rudé’s (1964, 268) words, “the crowd…has left its legacy to succeeding generations.
 As the sans-culotte, small freeholder, and cottager have given way to the factory worker and farm laborer, so the machine wrecker, rick burner, and ‘Church and King’ rioter have given way to the trade unionist, labor militant, and organized consumer of the new industrial society.”
 He sums up their import with a particularly suggestive phrase: “it is perhaps not unreasonable to see these earlier, immature, and often crude trials of strength…as forerunners of later movements whose results and successes have been both significant and enduring” (Rudé 1964, 298; emphasis added).
 It makes sense that Walker would borrow this phrase “trials of strength” from Rudé because it recognizes the importance of social actors who may not win in the arena of interest politics but who test a new line of conflict, one that potentially gives rise to a fresh division of “factions, parties, groups, classes” (Schattschneider 1975, 60).